 1. Office Jobs

-One person shared, “Office jobs.
-I feel this one.
-I spent five years doing office work and didn't realize just how much it took little pieces of myself in that role.
-It wasn't hard, but it was unappreciated and had no real direction.
-The team completed stuff, and somehow I was supposed to feel fulfilled without having any part in the achievement.”
+One person shared they spent five years doing office work and didn't realize how much it took little pieces of them away.
+They say the job was easy but unappreciated and had no real direction.
+Ultimately, there needed to be more fulfillment in the role.

 2. Being a Crime Scene Investigator

 Another commenter shared they were hired in their dream position at 23, two years after I graduated.
 They wound up leaving after three months because they didn't realize how emotionally taxing crime scene investigation would be.
 After experiencing panic attacks on scene and nightmares at home, this user quit.

 3. Casual Hook-Ups